Meta-analysis of Censored Adverse Events

-In this paper, we propose a one-stage Bayesian approach to model censored rare event data in the meta-analysis, with an aim to deliver the exact inference when the missing data are non-ignorable.
+In this paper, we propose a general Bayesian approach to model censored AE data in a meta-analysis, with an aim to deliver exact inference in the estimation of AE incidence with proper uncertainty quantification.
 The rest of the article is organized as follows.
-In Section \ref{sec2}, we present the general Bayesian modeling framework and implement the proposed approach in Just Another Gibbs Sampler (JAGS) with a tailored presentation for model assessment.
-In Section \ref{sec3}, we conduct numerical studies under different censoring scenarios by comparing the proposed Bayesian model of censored data with other existing methods.
+In Section \ref{sec2}, we present the Bayesian modeling framework and implement the proposed approach in Just Another Gibbs Sampler (JAGS) with a tailored presentation for model assessment.
+In Section \ref{sec3}, we conduct numerical studies under different censoring scenarios by comparing the proposed Bayesian model of censored data with other popular methods.
 Real data meta-analysis results demonstrating the advantage of the proposed approach are presented in Section \ref{sec4}.
-Lastly, some concluding remarks and discussion are provided in Section \ref{sec5}, including the model generalizability to other types of missing data in meta-analysis.
+Lastly, some concluding remarks and discussions are provided in Section \ref{sec5}.